Artist Collective Studio

 If you wish to learn how to make glazes and load or unload a kiln please contact any of the executive or senior club members.

 Turning Pointe Dance Studio

-Turning Pointe is an established dance studio with over 12 years operating in the Crowsnest Pass.
-Our studio was excited to win the small business of the year award and strives for excellence teaching and developing dancers in our communities & the surrounding areas.
+Turning Pointe is an established dance studio with over 18 years operating in the Crowsnest Pass.
+The studio was excited to win the small business of the year award and strives for excellence teaching and developing dancers in our communities & the surrounding areas.
 TPDS's Mission Statement is as follows: Dedication, discipline, confidence & beauty, artistry, family, positivity, supportive & innovation.